muecoin/Guides/Build_Ubuntu_Desktop.md

 If a user does not want to run the provided binaries from the Monetaryunit project, the client wallet can be built on the Ubuntu Linux desktop by following this guide.

-Open up the termnal and follow the commands below.
+Open up the terminal and follow the commands below.
 This sets up the building environment and adds the necessary dependencies for the MUE wallet:

     sudo apt-get update
     sudo apt-get upgrade